These are some of the most common top 10 myths of Female Coaching:

 #9: Women don’t train as hard as males therefore can’t professionally play

-Every individual has their own training regime and different requirements to be met physiologically, biomechanically, psychologically, and nutritionally.
+Every individual has unique training requirements in physiology, biomechanics, psychology, and nutrition.
 Hard work comes down to individual drive and capacity independent of gender.

 #10: Women are not as competitive

-It is a misconception that women will be more submissive in a competition scenario as this reflects the previous beliefs of gender roles in society.
-Competitive drive can be fostered at a young age dependent on sport exposure, so can be equal between men and women based on their early childhood experiences.
+It is a misconception that women will be more submissive in a competition scenario.
+This reflects anachronistic beliefs of gender roles in society.
+Sport exposure at a young age fosters competitive drive, shaping future athletic development.
+It can be equal between men and women based on their early childhood experiences.